 Tips For Buying and Using Monk Fruit Sweeteners

-And speaking of sweetness, remember that mogroside V, the key ingredient in most monk fruit sweeteners, is up to 250 times sweeter than sugar, so a little goes a very long way.
+And speaking of sweetness, remember that mogroside V, the key ingredient in most monk fruit sweeteners, is up to 250 times sweeter than sugar, so a little goes a long way.
 Most labels provide a sugar substitution guide for recipes.

 How you use monk fruit sweeteners will also depend on your taste preferences.
 Some common uses include:

-sauces and salad dressings
+Sauces and salad dressings